Cirencester: Sites of interest

+Governance

-Before 1974 the town was administered by Cirencester Urban District Council, which was initially based in the upper floors of the south porch of the Church of St. John the Baptist.
+Before 1974, the town was administered by Cirencester Urban District Council, which was initially based in the upper floors of the south porch of the Church of St. John the Baptist.
 The council moved to offices in Castle Street in 1897 and to offices in Gosditch Street in 1932.
 In the 1974 reorganisation of local government, the urban district council was replaced by the new Cotswold District Council and Cirencester Town Council was created as the first tier of local government.

-The Liberal Democrats won nine of ten available Cirencester seats in May 2011.
-The Liberal Democrats also took 13 of the 16 seats on the town council at the 2019 local elections; rather than forming a political group, all councillors agreed to work apolitically.
-The Liberal Democrats have also held the two Gloucestershire County Council seats since the 2013 elections.
+The Liberal Democrats won all of the eight available Cirencester seats on Cotswold District Council in May 2013.

 Liberal Democrat candidate Joe Harris, aged 18, was elected to the district council for Cirencester Park Ward in May 2011, and became the youngest councillor in the country.
 Harris was also elected to the county council in the 2013 elections, winning the Cirencester Park Division.

 Transport

 Roads

-Cirencester is the hub of a road network with routes to Gloucester (A417), Cheltenham (A417/A435), Leamington Spa (A429), Oxford (A40 via the B4425 road), Wantage (A417), Swindon (A419), Chippenham (A429), Bristol, Bath (A433) and Stroud (A419).
-Cirencester is connected to the M5 motorway at junction 11A and to the M4 motorway at junctions 15, 17 and 18.
+Cirencester is the hub of a road network with routes to Gloucester (A417), Cheltenham (A417/A435), Warwick (A429), Oxford (A40 via the B4425 road), Wantage (A417), Swindon (A419), Chippenham (A429), Bath (A433) and Stroud (A419).
+The A417 also connects Cirencester to the M5 motorway at junction 11A, whilst the A419 connects the town to the M4 motorway at junction 15 east of Swindon.
+It is also signed from the M4 at junction 17 with the A429.